 The function of the pelvic floor is to support these organs like a sling, keeping them in place, as well as controlling the flow of urine and faeces as they exit the body.2

 7 factors which can affect our pelvic floor

 1. Getting older

 Over the years, the muscles of the pelvic floor naturally weaken.
-This happens to both men and women and is down to a range of hormonal, muscular and neurological changes associated with ageing.2
+This happens to both men and women and is down to a range of hormonal, muscular and neurological changes associated with ageing.

-Childbirth can be tough on the pelvic floor.
-During labour, pelvic muscles can stretch by up to 300% – and as the baby passes through the birth canal, the muscles are displaced and often torn.
+Childbirth can have a big impact on the pelvic floor.
+During labour, pelvic muscles can stretch quite a lot – and as the baby passes through the birth canal, the muscles are displaced and often torn.5

 Following birth, women can experience incontinence, problems going to the loo comfortably and pain during sex.
 These problems are usually temporary - your midwife, health visitor or doctor should guide you on this.